 Intoxicated and Disruptive

-- Grabbing, shoving, pushing or fighting others or challenging others to fight, or
+- You were grabbing, shoving, pushing or challenging others to a fight, or

-- Cursing or shouting at or otherwise rudely insulting others, or
+- You were cursing, shouting, or rudely insulting others, or